nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list job listings
-2. AddressBook shows a list of job listings
+2. TalentConnect shows a list of job listings
 3. User requests to screen all contact based on the requirements of a job listing
-4. AddressBook return a list of contacts that fits the job requirements
+4. TalentConnect return a list of contacts that fits the job requirements

     Use case ends.